ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

       public static void main(String[] args)
       {
           World world = new World(500,500);
           // 1.
-Create 2 Turtle objects in the world
+Create a Turtle object in the world

           // 2.
+Have the turtle draw a small square

-Have the turtles draw a shape together
+          // 3.
+Have the turtle draw a large square

+          // 4.
+Play around!